IWPC Home Page

 • A vision for future changes to higher data rates...what will happen to the waveforms and peak-to-average ratios?

-• Reconfigurable and Software-definable radios: Tradeoffs in efficiency and cost for flexibility
+• Reconfigurable and Software-definable radios: Tradeoffs in efficiency and cost for flexibility.

-• Self-configuring base stations: How to avoid manually retuning the network for every small change
+• Self-configuring base stations: How to avoid manually retuning the network for every small change.

-• Self-optimizing networks: Using real-time data to continuously optimize
+• Self-optimizing networks: Using real-time data to continuously optimize.

-Extensible OBSAI/µTCA Based Base Station Architecture for Mobile WiMAX
+OBSAI/µTCA Base Station Architecture and Applications

 Redline Communications